MerginMaps/docs/src/setup/install-mergin-maps-plugin-for-qgis/index.md

-# How to install the Mergin Maps plugin for QGIS
+# How to Install QGIS Plugin

 Please ensure you have already: